-In utero, parts of the face individually form then join together as the pregnancy progresses.
+In utero, parts of the face individually form and then join together as the pregnancy progresses.
 When the lips and/or roof of the mouth fail to join together, babies are said to have a cleft lip/palate.
-There is a noticeable split or opening that can extend from the base of the nose into the soft palate at the back of the mouth and may happen on one or both sides of the mouth.
-The cause is, for the most part, unknown but research shows that there may be a link via heredity, medications taken during pregnancy or environmental factors.
+A noticeable split or opening can extend from the base of the nose into the soft palate at the back of the mouth and may happen on one or both sides of the mouth.
+The cause is, for the most part, unknown but research shows that there may be a link via heredity, medications taken during pregnancy, or environmental factors.
 Cleft lip and cleft palate can occur together or separately.

 Cleft lips/palates require major surgery to close the gap created by the deformity.
-It is one of the most detailed surgeries, as it not only deals with designing a natural look, but it must be done correctly to allow for normal speech, chewing and other capabilities with the mouth.
+It is one of the most complicated surgeries, as it not only deals with designing a natural look but it must be done correctly to allow for normal speech, chewing, and other capabilities with the mouth.
 With cleft lip/palate surgery, a team of physicians and other specialists work together to correct the defect.
-Dr. Wallace has the artistic eye and the skill to reconstruct the facial features as they should be.
+Dr. Wallace has the artistic eye and the skill to reconstruct facial features as they should be.

 Benefits of Cleft Lip/Palate Surgery

-Cleft lip/palate surgery not only creates more aesthetically natural-looking facial features, this reconstructive surgery allows patients to the following:
+Cleft lip/palate surgery not only creates more aesthetically natural-looking facial features, but this reconstructive surgery also allows patients to do the following: